 - Clarifications on the exclusions from the Duty for non-retail financial instruments.
 The FCA specifies that this exclusion applies only for purely wholesale activities and is not applicable to firms in a distribution chain selling investment funds to retail customers (for example – an adviser of high net worth retail customers would be wrong in thinking that advice is out of scope of the Duty because it relates to a fund with a minimum investment above £50,000).

-Waystone have prepared a comprehensive series of Regulatory Guides that will guide you through the complexity of the Consumer Duty.
+Waystone Compliance Solutions has prepared a comprehensive series of Regulatory Guides that will guide you through the complexity of the Consumer Duty.
 For more information about our advisory support, please contact us.

 In early November 2022, the Financial Services and Markets Bill (the Bill) as amended in Public Bill Committee was published on the Parliaments website.
 On 23 November Andrew Griffith, Economic Secretary to the Treasury, wrote a letter to Dame Angela Eagle, Interim Chair of the Treasury Committee.

 In the letter it was stated that the government would not be bringing forward an amendment to the Bill to introduce the widely discussed Intervention Power enabling the Treasury to direct a regulator to make, amend or revoke rules for matters of significant public interest.